dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 :::code source="snippets/networking/Networking.AppHost/Program.EndpointFilter.cs" id="filter":::

-The preceding code adds a default HTTPS endpoint, as well as an `admin` endpoint on port 19227, however; the `admin` endpoint is excluded from the environment variables.
+The preceding code adds a default HTTPS endpoint, as well as an `admin` endpoint on port 19227.
+However, the `admin` endpoint is excluded from the environment variables.
 This is useful when you want to expose an endpoint for internal use only.